niektoniekde/nginx/README.md

 by included configuration files.
 That's why entrypoint script fails with error when there are none.

-Distribution default directory ``/etc/nginx`` and its files are preserverd.
+Distribution default directory ``/etc/nginx`` and its files are preserved.

 ## Volumes
 There are two volumes by default, one for configuration files and one for persistent data: